bloxmaster0811/XboxInput/README.md

 Controllers with more buttons than the original do not have any mappings nor can they be mapped.
 Long press on the guide button is not supported with the current setup.

+Tested working with Xbox One S controller and Xbox Series Controller

 ## Install
 The plugin isn't recognised from within dashlaunch so needs to be installed manually via the launch.ini